EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 Though the specification says the `%%EOF` marker should be on the last line, in practice, things are much messier.
 For example, Adobe Acrobat only requires it to be within the last 1024 bytes.
 In real files it can appear anywhere.

+In addition files encountered in the wild lacked a linebreak before the offset declaration, or had a typo, e.g. `startref`.

 Let's assume you're able to find the declared cross-reference offset for now.

 ### Finding all object offsets